 3. Seamless, User-Friendly Navigation

 Now that you know what content needs to be placed within your website, the next step is making it easy for the user to get around.
 They want to be able to find the information they need quickly and easily, so be strategic about placement.
 Think about how the user interacts.
 Without sacrificing creativity, try to stick with web standards for design so certain content appears in the customary places.
 Make sure your navigation (menu) bar is visible on all pages and includes all significant pages.
-Break your content into digestible pieces that guides the user to the next piece of content that makes the most sense.
+Break your content into digestible pieces that guide the user to the next piece of content that makes the most sense.
 Give your potential customer control.

 4. Build with Organic Search Engine Optimization (SEO) in Mind

 90% of people online use search engines and over 2.9 billion Google searches are made every single day.
 In order for people to find your website you must appear in search engine results.
 Organic SEO is the natural, unpaid way that search engines source requests for information.
 Content placement and the use of keywords are essential to this.
 Keywords should be at the top of pages and used as headers.
 Keywords should be used in your title and meta descriptions.
 Your geographical location should also be part of those keywords.
-This is just the tip of the iceberg when it comes to orgnanic SEO, but a very good place to start.
+This is just the tip of the iceberg when it comes to organic SEO, but a very good place to start.

 5. Mobile Responsive / Friendly

-85% of people online use mobile devices to access the internet and 62% of companies which designed their website(s) for mobile platforms increased their sales.
+85% of people online use mobile devices to access the internet and 62% of companies that designed their website(s) for mobile platforms increased their sales.
 With those statistics it’s imperative that your website is responsive and provides the user with the best experience possible.
 Did you ever go to your phone and land on a website that the print is really tiny and you have to pinch, enlarge, or scroll to read…that means it’s not mobile responsive.
-Mobile responsive simply means that your website “responds” to the device it’s being viewed on…desktop is landscape/horizontal (left to right) and a smart phone is portrait/vertical (top to bottom).
+Mobile responsive simply means that your website “responds” to the device it’s being viewed on…desktop is landscape/horizontal (left to right) and a smartphone is portrait/vertical (top to bottom).
 So if a potential customer tries to access your website from their phone or tablet and they can’t see the content easily, they’ll go elsewhere.
 Now you’ve just given your competition a leg up.

 6. Strong Call-To-Action (CTA) for Lead Generation

 You not only want someone to visit your website, but you also want to give them a call-to-action that turns into a lead.
 CTA’s are one of the best tools for lead generation.
-Offer a “Free Consultation,” “Free eBook” or a “Limited Time Offer” that sends them to a form that captures more information on the user.
+Offer a “Free Consultation,” “Free eGuide” or a “Limited Time Offer” that sends them to a form that captures more information on the user.
 You can now use this information to continue to target and develop a relationship with the user that you can potentially grow business with.

 7. Inbound and Outbound Links

 Inbound links are also known as backlinks, these with outbound links are also an important SEO tool.
 Easy ways to create outbound links are by linking to your social media platforms and to any companies or organizations you are affiliated with.
 Reciprocate this by linking from your social media to your website.
-Add your business to citations, also known as online directories such as Yelp, Yellow Pages, Better Business Bureau, etc. From these you can backlink to your website.
+Add your business to citations, also known as online directories such as Yelp, Yellow Pages, Better Business Bureau, etc. From these, you can backlink to your website.
 All of this is an indication of how popular and credible your website is.
 Google rewards websites that have quality links and consider them as more relevant and therefore more likely to place them into search results.

 8. Contact Information